Ohio Dominican University

 For students who are interested in pursuing pre-professional programs, Ohio Dominican has a wide range of options, including Pre-Health Professional, Pre-Law, and Pre-Nursing.

-ODU’s commitment to professional development shows, in one way, through its partnership with the Ohio University Heritage College of Osteopathic Medicine.Offering the Med School Early Assurance Program, this partnership gives high-achieving high school students an opportunity to be accepted into med school automatically upon the completion of their undergraduate requirements at ODU.
+ODU’s commitment to professional development shows, in one way, through its partnership with the Ohio University Heritage College of Osteopathic Medicine to offer the Med School Early Assurance Program.
+This partnership gives high-achieving high school students an opportunity to be accepted into med school automatically upon the completion of their undergraduate requirements at ODU.
 Students in the program do not need to take the Medical College Admission Test (MCAT) and can earn both their bachelor’s degree and Doctor of Osteopathic Medicine in as few as seven years.
 ODU also offers an early acceptance program into its Physician Assistant Studies master’s program.

 AVAILABLE 4+1 OFFERINGS

 At Ohio Dominican, students have the opportunity to earn both their bachelor’s and master’s degrees in just five academic years thanks to its 4+1 program.
 ODU 4+1 grants participants a Master of Arts in English, Master of Business Administration, Master of Science in Healthcare Administration, and Master of Science in Sport Management.
-Students can apply a program during their junior year and, come senior year, they take graduate-level courses that meet both undergraduate elective and graduate program requirements.
+Students can apply to a program during their junior year and, come senior year, they take graduate-level courses.
 By the end of the fourth year, the students receive their bachelor’s degree and immediately enroll as full-time graduate students to complete their master’s in one year.

 SPECIAL STUDY OPTIONS

 Early acceptance to DO and PAS programs